-The purpose of School Wide Positive Behaviour Support (SWPBS) at Whittlesea Primary School is to improve student outcomes through a safe and inclusive learning environment.
+The purpose of School Wide Positive Behaviour Support (SWPBS) at Whittlesea Primary School is to improve student outcomes through safe and inclusive learning environments.
 As a SWPBS school, our community expectations of ‘Respect Your School’, ‘Do Your Best’ and ‘Help Others Succeed’ are pivotal to our school’s success.
 The school expectations underpin the SWPBS framework across the school.
 The expectations guide the language used for both positive reinforcement and when dealing with behaviours of concern.

-SWPBS uses a tiered intervention framework which invests in:
+SWPBS uses a tiered intervention framework, which invests in:

 Universal interventions are evident in every area across the school.
 The expectations, behaviour matrix, behaviour flowchart, targeted curriculum, and reinforcement systems form the common language and climate of SWPBS.
 These systems cater to the majority of students.